Circularity and waste Banner

 Circularity and waste

-To design, make and sell products that limit waste and pollution and keep materials in use for longer.
+Designing, making and selling products that limit waste and pollution and keep materials in use for longer.

 Performance highlights